apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.2/standalone.md

 id: standalone
 title: Set up a standalone Pulsar locally
 sidebar_label: "Run Pulsar locally"
-original_id: standalone
 ---

 For local development and testing, you can run Pulsar in standalone mode on your machine.
 The standalone mode includes a Pulsar broker, the necessary ZooKeeper and BookKeeper components running inside of a single Java Virtual Machine (JVM) process.

-> #### Pulsar in production?
+> **Pulsar in production?**
 > If you're looking to run a full production Pulsar installation, see the [Deploying a Pulsar instance](deploy-bare-metal) guide.

 ## Install Pulsar standalone

-This tutorial guides you through every step of the installation process.
+This tutorial guides you through every step of installing Pulsar locally.

 ### System requirements